SAP/migration-tool-for-cloud-integration/README.md

 ### Natively on BTP using Cloud Foundry, HANA Cloud/PostgresSQL and Work Zone

-This option requires you to have a HANA Cloud database (or you can use Postgres), and a subscription to SAP Work Zone (standard edition)
+This option requires you to have a HANA Cloud database or PostgresSQL, and a subscription to SAP Work Zone Standard edition.

-*Optional: The default MTA.yaml configuration specifies HANA Cloud.
-To switch to Postgres, do the following:*
+*Note*: The default `mta.yaml` configuration specifies HANA Cloud as database.
+To switch to PostgresSQL, do the following:
-*1. Change package.json hybrid > db > kind to 'postgres'*
+1. Change `package.json`: Set cds > requires > [production] > db > kind to 'postgres'
+2. Change `mta.yaml`:
-*2. Change mta.yaml and change the 'requires' section of the srv module + disable the db-deployer in favor of the postgres-deployer, as well as the postgres db resource.*
+   - Disable the `migrationtool-db` **line** in the 'requires' section of the `migrationtool-srv` module in favor of the `migrationtool-postgres` line.
+   - Disable the `migrationtool-db-deployer` **module** in favor of the `migrationtool-postgres-deployer` module.
+   - Disable the `migrationtool-db` **resource** in favor of the `migrationtool-postgres` resource.

 To install, in Terminal or Command Prompt, run: